bifurcationkit/BifurcationKitDocs.jl/docs/src/codim2Continuation.md

 In this page, we explain how to perform continuation of Fold / Hopf points and detect the associated bifurcations.

 For this to work best, it is advised to have an analytical expression for the jacobian.
-See the tutorial [Temperature model](@ref temperature) for more details although `BifurcationProblem` implement it with AD by default.
+See the tutorial [Temperature model](@ref temperature) for more details although `BifurcationProblem` implements it with AD by default.

 A quite complete example for detection of codim 2 bifurcations of equilibria is [Extended Lorenz-84 model (codim 2 + BT/ZH aBS)](@ref lorenz).